Kong/kubernetes-ingress-controller/docs/guides/upstream-mtls.md

 mounted into Kong's container and the path to certificate is correctly reflected in the above environment variable.

-## Configure Kong to present it's certificate to the upstream server
+## Configure Kong to present its certificate to the upstream server

 In the above section, we achieved one side of mutual authentication, where Kong has been configured to verify the identity of the upstream server.

-In this section, we will configure Kong to present it's identity to the upstream server.
+In this section, we will configure Kong to present its identity to the upstream server.

 To configure this, you have two options, depending on your use-case.